AbrahamAlgorithm/AbrahamAlgorithm/README.md

 **`Digital Craftsman (Web Developer | Automation Engineer | ML/AI Enthusiast | Graphics Designer | Pentester)`**

 I'm Abraham Folorunso, also known as Abraham Algorithm.
 I am a Software Engineer and a graduate of the ALX Software Engineering program, i'm currently in my penultimate year at Federal University of Technology Minna, Niger State, pursuing my Bachelor of Technology...
-I love exploring technology and finding ways to make processes easier and more efficient. **`I have experience with Python, C, Ruby, JavaScript, and Bash for shell scripting.`**
+I love exploring technology and finding ways to make processes easier and more efficient. **`I have experience with C, Python, Golang, JavaScript, Typescript and Bash for shell scripting.`**

 I work with frameworks like **`React.js, Next.js, Flask, Django, and Node.js,`** and I’m skilled in DevOps tools like **`Docker, Kubernetes, Jenkins, and Terraform`**.
 I’m passionate about automation—if I can do it manually, I’ll find a way to automate it.